Birdlife

 Many animals migrate, but this survival strategy is most highly developed in birds.
 Evolution has equipped them with outstanding navigation skills and energy efficient long distance flight.

-Some of the birds that spend the summer with us, such as swallows (picture below), migrate to South Africa for our winter, almost 6000 miles away!
+Some of the birds that spend the summer with us, such as swallows (left), migrate to South Africa for our winter, almost 6000 miles away!

-Every year cuckoos (picture below) make a round trip of about 10,000 miles between here and equatorial Africa.
+Every year cuckoos (right) make a round trip of about 10,000 miles between here and equatorial Africa.

 How do they do it?